24 Things to do in Valencia, Spain (+ map): Best places to visit

 16. Plaça de Bous de València

 The famous bullring, with its diameter of 52 metres, occupies almost the entire square.
-The neoclassical building was built in the 19th century. century based on the inspiration of the Colosseum in Rome.
+The neoclassical building was built in the 19th century based on the inspiration of the Colosseum in Rome.
 It is almost 13 m high and has 4 differently decorated levels with a total of 384 arches.

 Plaza de Toros Valencia